API Status Get API Key

 Future Proofing Error Responses

-Some mutations may not have specific typed errors defined initially.
-To ensure your client handles any errors that may be added in the future, every mutation payload includes a VoidMutationError type:
+Some mutations may not have specific typed errors defined yet.
+To make sure your client handles any errors we add in the future, every mutation payload includes a VoidMutationError type:

 type VoidMutationError implements MutationError {